★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Supply

-Shared distribution backbone reduces incremental cost-to-serve and improves shelf availability for NAB alongside beer.
+Shared distribution backbone reduces incremental cost-to-serve and improves shelf availability for NAB alongside beer, though 1Q26 volume was soft.

 Erosion risks